 Ever paid over $6 for a tiny box of cereal, and then witnessed that the contents in the tiny box only fed three people one small serving?
-As delicious and convenient as the Cascadian Farm Dark Chocolate Almond Granola was - that is one pricey breakfast.
+As delicious and convenient as the box of Dark Chocolate Almond Granola was from Cascadian Farm – that is one pricey breakfast.

 I actually got a box of this cereal with some Vitacost credit I had – just to try it.
 It was a huge hit in our family.
 That’s what made me decide that surely I could figure out a similar recipe and make my own.
 Besides, I like the idea of eating chocolate for breakfast.
 What a way to start the day. :)

 The result of my experimenting turned out delicious!
 I did a little rough math to determine how much money I saved.
 These aren’t the cheapest of ingredients, but they are hearty and can stick to the ribs.
 I found that I cut the cost from over $2 per serving to around 75¢ per serving – even using mostly organic ingredients.

 What I love best is that this is a recipe that can be made ahead of time for a quick meal or snack.
 (It’s a perfect recipe to work into your Getting Ahead in the Kitchen routine.)